The Rest of Us in Tech

 - I’ll try to include some more personal interesting questions, like coolest movie you’ve seen recently, or what you think of some topic in tech right now.
 This is designed to be fun, so take this where you want to.
 We’ll run with how it goes.

 - I’ll want to end with something you’d want to share with a large audience: Have advice for the rest of us in tech?
 Have some inspirational quote or idea?
-I like ending the show on a great note.
+I like ending the show on a positive and encouraging note.

-- I’ll wrap it up, wait a few seconds, and then it’ll officially be done.
+- I’ll wrap it up, wait a few seconds, and then we’ll officially be done.

 The link to the video chat will be at talky.io/restofusintech.
 This has worked great for every guest but 1 so far.
-In case this fails, I’ll either try a different Talky link, or we can use Google Hangouts.
-(Unfortunately Skype watermarks it, which makes it harder to use that video recording.)
+In case this fails, I’ll either try a different Talky link, or we can use Google Hangouts or Skype.

 After the Interview